jchristopherinc/mars/README.md

 ## Problem Statement

 Tracking data across different services and tracking acknowledgement across multiple clients is hard.
-I wanted to have a single dashboard where I can see all the messages (tracked by a unique `message_id`) and all events emitted by each of the message at various stages of it's lifecycle.
+I wanted to have a single dashboard where I can see all the messages (tracked by a unique `message_id`) and all events emitted by each message during different stages in it's lifecycle.

 The events are processed as mentioned in Event Engine flow 👇 below.
 You can track the life cycle of your data based on the missing events.